c2FmZQ/c2FmZQ/README.md

 ## <a name="experimental"></a>Experimental features

 The following features are experimental and could change or disappear in the future.

+### <a name="webapp"></a>Web App

+When the `--enable-webapp` flag is set on the server, it enables a Web Application written entirely in HTML and javascript.
+All the cryptographic operations are performed in the browser using [Sodium-Plus](https://github.com/paragonie/sodium-plus) and [Secure webstore](https://github.com/AKASHAorg/secure-webstore), and the app implements the same protocol as the c2FmZQ client and the Stingle Photos app.

+Simply open https://${DOMAIN}/${path-prefix}/ to access to Web App.

+Browsing albums with photos and videos is possible from the Web.
+Other features will be added over time.

 ### <a name="totp"></a>One-time passwords (OTP)